 "I enjoyed the Christmas play.
 I wish I could do it again but sadly I can’t as I am leaving in June.
 I enjoyed the singing and the dancing to oom pah pah, oom pah pah.
 Well done everyone for going Oliver with a twist."

 PAST PUPIL VISIT

-We were delighted to welcome back Reece to Kingswode Hoe recently.
+We were delighted to welcome back Rhys to Kingswode Hoe recently.
 He came for a look around and to see some of his previous teachers.
-Arriving on his motorbike, Reece was proudly telling us all about his job as a mechanic in Braintree.
-Fantastic to see you doing so well Reece.
+Arriving on his motorbike, Rhys was proudly telling us all about his job as a mechanic in Braintree.
+Fantastic to see you doing so well.